-The first book of its kind, the lived experiences of thirteen women of color are shared in this text.
-Stories of great achievements, obstacles, and friendships are included throughout.
+Skin Color Pointes: Interviews with Women of Color in Ballet is the first book of its kind, the lived experiences of thirteen women of color are shared in this book.
+Stories of great achievements, obstacles, friendships, and the impact of great dance teachers are included throughout.
+The complexities of racism and how it is experienced in different regions of the world, during different eras, and by different individuals are shared from a range of vantage points.
 It is an excellent text for students studying ballet as well as ballet teachers looking for resources to expand students worldview of the genre.
 Readers will be delighted by the inspiring stories of these African American, Asian, and Latinx dancers.

 RESOURCES